AOTA Official Documents

 About Official Documents

-• Official documents and professional policies are approved by the Representative Assembly.
+- Professional Standards and Policies are approved by the Representative Assembly.

-• Official documents undergo scheduled review and approval by the Representative Assembly Coordinating Committee (RACC)*.
+- Official documents undergo scheduled review and approval by the Representative Assembly and Representative Assembly Leadership Committee.

 The links below (with a few exceptions) are the document version of record as published in the American Journal of Occupational Therapy.